dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

 Just to clarify right at the start: I support Trump for president.
 I think the guy has some great ideas, though admittedly I had a hard time supporting him until early 2016.
-The reason is because I think our country is facing some hard times and we need an outsider and fresh policies.
+The reason I support him is because we're embarking on a transitionary period and need fresh policies. (restructure this)

 - important to know the hows of the system
   - and important to know the why's
+  - need to have an appreciation of the why and the tradition behind these things
+    - if for nothing else, you have to understand it to change it.

+## Table of Contents

+- include links to each section
+-

 ###